Ramlah7/Mental-Health-Chatbot-AI/README.md

 Developed by:
 **Ramlah Munir**
-CS Department, COMSATS Islamabad

 Model Finetuning Help: HuggingFace Transformers + Colab TPU Data Cleaning: Self-curated empathetic dialogues (based on DailyDialog + MentalHealthReddit)

----

-## 📜 License

-Open-source for research and academic use.
-For commercial use, contact the author.

 ---